chrosson/userscripts/_posts/articles/2013-05-06-realms-of-the-gods.md

 The point of this story is to give you an idea of the scene for jQuery.
 Javascript was ([and sometimes still is](http://www.crockford.com/javascript/javascript.html)) considered a toy language.
 It was used for silly effects, not building a website.
 Part of the problem was the domination of IE6,7,8 for so long with such weak support for Javascript (modern browsers can be literally hundreds of times faster) and incompatibility with official specifications (and Firefox).

-jQuery offers *cross browser* functionality to make fundamental tasks work the same way everywhere.
+jQuery offers *cross browser* functionality to make fundamental tasks work the same way everywhere (note: it offers no support for building large-scale Javascript sites - it is not a 'framework').
 Using it gives you compatibility almost for free.
 It also gives convenience functions to make things easy for the developer.
 No wonder it's so popular.
 1

 Remember though, you're targeting (with userscripts) Chrome/Firefox, which typically do the right (i.e. standardised) thing. jQuery is more useful here for making readable code.